secretstartups/handbook/career-development/index.html.md

 In order to facilitate the transition, we recommend any person moving from an Individual Contributor role to a Engineering Manager role work with their manager to create a focused transition plan.
 The goal is to provide a concentrated look into the responsibilities and challenges of people management with the understanding that, if the role is not for them, they can return to the IC track.
 A good example of how to build such a plan can be found in [this article](http://firstround.com/review/this-90-day-plan-turns-engineers-into-remarkable-managers/).
 Another good resource for when you are ready for the critical career path conversation is [this 30 mins video](https://www.youtube.com/watch?reload=9&v=hMz6QDURQOM&list=PLBzScQzZ83I8H8_0Qete6Bs5EcW3p0kZF&index=6).

 ### Temporary Management Positions
 We create temporary management positions when there is organizational need, and we imprint these in our company org chart.
-These may be filled by someone who is transitioning into the role, experimenting with the role as they work on determining their career path or, someone who is just filling in while we hire and who is not interested in pursuing an Engineering Manager role long term.
+These may be filled by someone who is transitioning into the role ([Interim Manager](https://about.gitlab.com/handbook/engineering/career-development/#interim-manager)), experimenting with the role as they work on determining their career path ([Interim Manager](https://about.gitlab.com/handbook/engineering/career-development/#interim-manager) or [Acting Manager](https://about.gitlab.com/handbook/engineering/career-development/#acting-manager)) or, someone who is just filling in while we hire and who is not interested in pursuing an Engineering Manager role long term ([Acting Manager](https://about.gitlab.com/handbook/engineering/career-development/#acting-manager)).
 This difference should be made explicit with the individual and team members before the temporary role is created.
 See the [types of temporary roles](#types-of-interim-roles) for more information on this distinction.

 When someone fills a temporary role they are providing a service to the company, and perhaps getting a valuable career development opportunity for themself; so, poor performance against those duties would not result in termination.
 At worst, the person would return to their prior responsibilities.
 That does not mean, however, that an individual is immune to termination of their employment, for example if they commit a breach of their prior responsibilities or of the company's Code of Business Conduct & Ethics while in an temporary position.